scalesql/popmaint/docs/DOCS.md

 * At least one server is required
 * The history cleanups only require the number of days to retain
+* If you don't put a section in the TOML file, that task is skipped

 ### Time Limits
 * `time_limit` is the time after which no new CHECKDB statement will start.
 This is a soft limit.